CanelaSoftware/cassiaDB_docs/CRUD/Local/BatchCreateLocal.md

 # cdb_batchCreateLocal
 ---
 ```
-function cdb_batchCreateLocal(pRecordA)
+function cdb_batchCreateLocal(tInputA)
 ```
 ## Summary:
 This function stores data locally to one or more tables in a single call.
 A cdbRecordID is returned for every new record created.

 ## Inputs:
-* **`pRecordA`** *(Array)* - A multidimensional array of keys, where each key is a table UUID to another array of keys.
+* **`tInputA`** *(Array)* - A multidimensional array of keys, where each key is a table UUID to another array of keys.
 This table UUID can be obtained by calling the function *cdx_getTableID* and passing in the table name, returns the table's unique UUID.
 There must be at least one table UUID key in the array.
     * `[`*`tableID 1`*`]` *(String)* - key that is the first table's UUID, which maps to another array of arbitrary recordKeys, where each recordKey maps to a record.
 There must be at least one record key in this sub-array.
     	* `[`*`recordKey 1`*`]` *(String)* - An arbritrary user-defined key for a record.
 Recommended keys are 1, 2, ..., N, where N is the number of stored records in the table with a UUID of *tableID 1*.
 This recordKey maps to a sub-array of keyNames that map to the actual data to store in a record.
 There must be at least one keyname in this sub array.
     		* `[`*`keyName 1`*`]` *(String)* - User-defined keyname, where *keyName 1* is an arbitrary key name.
 Each keyname maps to the actual user data to store.
 User must provide at least one key per stored value.